aaronparker/aaronparker.github.io/about.md

 # About stealthpuppy.com

 This site (generally) focuses on end-user computing based topics and is a way for me to not only write about interesting topics, but a way to give back the IT community.
-If I&#8217;ve been able to help you in your work in any way, that provides me with much satisfaction.
+If I've been able to help you in your work in any way, that provides me with much satisfaction.

 # Awards

-I&#8217;ve been speaking events such as at Citrix Synergy, BriForum & E2EVC conferences in the US and Europe since 2011, writing here since 2006 and contributing to the community in a number of other areas and am very happy and fortunate to have been awarded the following community recognitions:
+I've been speaking events such as at Citrix Synergy, BriForum & E2EVC conferences in the US and Europe since 2011, writing here since 2006 and contributing to the community in a number of other areas and am very happy and fortunate to have been awarded the following community recognitions:
 **Current Awards**

 <table border="0" width="660" cellspacing="5" cellpadding="0">